shellspec/shellspec/README.md

 End
 ```

-In addition to the default `Parameters`, three styles are supported:
+In addition to the default `Parameters` block, three additional styles are supported:
 `Parameters:value`, `Parameters:matrix` and `Parameters:dynamic`.

 See more details of [Parameters](docs/references.md#parameters)

-NOTE: You can also cooperate the `Parameters` and `Data:expand` helpers.
+NOTE: You can also combine the `Parameters` and `Data:expand` helpers.

 #### `Mock` - create a command-based mock